pre-planting and post-planting operations, PLANTING AND POST PLANTING OPERATIONS IN CROP PRODUCTION

 (5) Seed rate: Seed rate refers to the quantity of seeds required to plant one hectare of land.
 Quantity of seeds used usually depends on spacing or plant population desired. (e.g the seed rate of maize is 25 —30 kg/ hectare).

-(7) Weeding: This is the removal of unwanted plants which grow among cultivated crops.
-Weeding is done regularly on farmlands in order to prevent competition with crops for space, sunlight, nutrients, soil moisture, soil oxygen, etc. Weeding can be done manually by hoeing, cutlassing, etc or chemically with the use of specific herbicides, or mechanically with machine.
+(7) Weeding: This is the removal of unwanted plants which grow among cultivated crops is a list of pre-planting operation.
+Weeding is done regularly on farmlands in order to prevent competition with crops for space, sunlight, nutrients, soil moisture, soil oxygen, etc. Weeding can be done manually by hoeing, cutlassing, etc or chemically with the use of specific herbicides, or mechanically with machine. check out types of weed control here

 (1)) Staking: Staking is the act of providing stakes or certain plant or wood to enable the crop plants stand erect and prevent lodging.
 Stems are tied or trained to the stakes.
 Staking allows for good fruiting and keeps fruits from disease attack arising from contact with soil.
 Staking is usually done before flowering.
 Examples of crop plants that require staking are tomato and yam.

-(11) Pruning: Pruning is the removal of lower branches of crop plant using sharp cutlass.
+(11) Pruning: Pruning is the removal of lower branches of crop plant using sharp cutlass. and its among the list of pre-planting operation.
 Pruning encourages better canopy formation, more light penetration and improved air movement.
 Examples of crops that usually require pruning are cocoa, oil palm, rubber, orange, mango, etc.